 Yes.
 Elephants are strict herbivores, meaning they only eat plants and plant derivatives.

-In Africa, elephants eat a variety of fruits, vegetables and roots.
-They also enjoy different kind of grasses in their diet when it’s available.
+In Africa, elephants eat a variety of fruits, vegetables, and roots.
+They also enjoy different kinds of grasses in their diet when it’s available.

 Does elephants eat fruit?

 Elephants also enjoy eating fruit such as bananas or oranges, but they don’t get very many because these foods are high in sugar content and difficult to digest.

 Some common fruits that elephants like to eat include bananas, mangoes, papayas, and pineapples.

 Elephants aren’t carnivores and don’t eat meat.
 They are strictly herbivores, meaning they only consume plants and plant derivatives.